staystatic/staystatic-starter/README.md

 ### One datafile (for links/bookmarks) in many flavors

 a datafile listing links/booksmarks (title and url) in many flavors e.g. yaml, toml, json, js.

+- /data/links.js
+- /data/links.json
+- /data/links.toml
+- /data/links.yml

-Use your flavor of choice or if missing add/use your own.
+Note: Use your flavor of choice or if missing add/use your own.